ankishb/ml-toolbox/tutorials/ml-short-notes.md

 ## Skewness vs Kurtusis
 ### Skewness

-It is the degree of distortion from the symmetrical bell curve or the normal distribution.
-It measures the lack of symmetry in data distribution.
+- It is the degree of distortion from the symmetrical bell curve or the normal distribution. `It measures the lack of symmetry in data distribution`.
-It differentiates extreme values in one versus the other tail.
-A symmetrical distribution will have a skewness of 0.

 There are two types of Skewness: Positive and Negative

-Positive Skewness means when the tail on the right side of the distribution is longer or fatter.
+1. `Positive Skewness` means when the tail on the right side of the distribution is longer or fatter.
 The mean and median will be greater than the mode.

-Negative Skewness is when the tail of the left side of the distribution is longer or fatter than the tail on the right side.
+2. `Negative Skewness` is when the tail of the left side of the distribution is longer or fatter than the tail on the right side.
 The mean and median will be less than the mode.

-So, when is the skewness too much?
+#### When is the skewness too much?
 The rule of thumb seems to be:

-    If the skewness is between -0.5 and 0.5, the data are fairly symmetrical.
+1. If the skewness is between -0.5 and 0.5, the data are fairly symmetrical.
-    If the skewness is between -1 and -0.5(negatively skewed) or between 0.5 and 1(positively skewed), the data are moderately skewed.
+2. If the skewness is between -1 and -0.5(negatively skewed) or between 0.5 and 1(positively skewed), the data are moderately skewed.
-    If the skewness is less than -1(negatively skewed) or greater than 1(positively skewed), the data are highly skewed.
+3. If the skewness is `<-1`(negatively skewed) or `>1`(positively skewed), the data are highly skewed.

 ### Kurtosis

-Kurtosis is all about the tails of the distribution — not the peakedness or flatness.
-It is used to describe the extreme values in one versus the other tail.
-It is actually the measure of outliers present in the distribution.
+- `Kurtosis is all about the tails of the distribution — not the peakedness or flatness`.
+It is used to describe the extreme values in one versus the other tail. `It is actually the measure of outliers present in the distribution`.

 High kurtosis in a data set is an indicator that data has heavy tails or outliers.
 If there is a high kurtosis, then, we need to investigate why do we have so many outliers.
 It indicates a lot of things, maybe wrong data entry or other things.
 Investigate!
 Low kurtosis in a data set is an indicator that data has light tails or lack of outliers.
 If we get low kurtosis(too good to be true), then also we need to investigate and trim the dataset of unwanted results.